Instamojo/InstamojoPrestaShop/README.md

 #### Manual Installation:

-1. Extract the zip file in your in `modules` directory of your PrestaShop instllation directory.
+1. Extract the zip file in your in `modules` directory in your PrestaShop installation directory.
 4. Now search for Instamojo in your plugins and click on "Install" button corresponding to Instamojo module.

 ## Configuration